gapon2401/erc721-mint/README.md

 4. Replace `abi` in file `src/components/smartcontract.ts`
 5. Make changes, if you need in `mint` function inside file `src/components/MintForm.tsx`
 6. Run `yarn dev` to start the development server on [http://localhost:3000](http://localhost:3000)

+If you feel, that some steps are not clear for you, follow the [instruction](https://hackernoon.com/create-deploy-and-mint-smart-contract-erc-721-with-nodejs-hardhat-walletconnect-web3modal), it may help.